 Update January 29th, 2021: PlatinumGames director Hideki Kamiya suggest fans should "reset and forget about Bayonetta 3".

 PlatinumGames finally breaks their silence on Bayonetta 3 in an interview with VGC.
 In the interview, PlatinumGames director Kamiya stated that fans should just hold on and wait for news, implying it may be a while yet before we hear anything.

 However, he did leave fans with a sliver of hope, stating "It's not really our position to say, but… it's January.
 We've got to have something come out, right?
 I guess it's safe to expect that something will come out.
 There's still a lot of the year left is what I'm saying."

-Hopefully, this means that we will receive a significant update on Bayonetta 3 sometime this year, since it's been almost four years we last saw it at the Game Awards 2017.
+Hopefully, this means that we will receive a significant update on Bayonetta 3 sometime this year since it's been almost four years since we last saw it at The Game Awards 2017.